10 Best Chicken Wings In Denver | Westword

 7741 West 44th Avenue, Wheat Ridge

-There's a reason we were salivating for Eddie Renshaw and Evan Pierce's King of Wings to open up again after a December 2021 kitchen fire and permitting delays forced it to pivot to smashburgers cooked outside to stay afloat.
-But while Snipeburger was a hit (one the owners continue to bring back as a pop-up), the chicken wings, which made a comeback in March 2023, are simply the best around.
+There's a reason we were salivating as we waited for Eddie Renshaw and Evan Pierce's King of Wings to open up after a December 2021 kitchen fire and permitting delays forced it to pivot to smashburgers cooked outside to stay afloat.
+While Snipeburger was a hit (one the owners continue to bring back on Wednesdays at its new Golden location), the chicken wings are simply the best around.
 Each order gets grilled — adding a deep, smoky essence and a charred caramelization to the skin — before being doused in one of ten sauces, including Thai BBQ, bourbon buffalo or tangy gold.
-The Wheat Ridge location also doubles as a taphouse, and it plans to open a second location in Golden in February.
+The Wheat Ridge location also doubles as a taphouse, while in Golden, you can sip margaritas, high-end tequilas and mezcal along with the beer selection.

 click to enlarge chicken wings on a platter